 Every time your audience lands on your website, sees your logo on an advertisement, or scrolls through your Instagram page, they are gaining a sense of who you are.
 The key is making sure who you are is aligned with what you portray, so your audience makes an accurate interpretation.

 It might sound obvious, but you can’t properly portray your brand if you don’t understand it yourself.
 Imagine trying to explain a story about a party you didn’t attend.
 You might be able to share bits and pieces you heard from others, or share what you think happened, but there’s a good chance you won’t be able to accurately paint the entire picture.
 Now, imagine you were at the party yourself.
 Not only will you be able to accurately explain the story, but you can also express the emotions, tone, atmosphere, smells, sounds, etc. By understanding those ins and outs of the party, you can explain the story on a deeper level and allow your audience to gain a stronger sense of the event.
 Your brand works the same way.

 Make sure all your assets reveal the same message

 Consistency is key.
-If your website’s look, feel, and voice are opposite to that of your collateral, your story will be inconsistent and hard to follow.
+If the look, feel, and voice of your website don’t align with your collateral, your story will be inconsistent and hard to follow.
 At its worst, inconsistent branding can tell a different story altogether – that your organization isn’t sure of who they are or the services you provide.
-Keeping your assets on brand provides a message of consistency, certainty, and dependability, all of which are key to gaining the trust of your audience.
+Keeping your assets on-brand provides a message of consistency, certainty, and dependability, all of which are key to gaining the trust of your audience.

 Know how, and when, to tell your story